Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2026/aspose-pdf-for-net-26-07-release-notes.md

 #### Safe Digital Signature Verification

-Aspose.PDF for .NET 26.7 adds `TryVerifySignature` methods to `PdfFileSignature` and `TryVerify` methods to `Signature`.
-These methods avoid throwing verification exceptions and return a `VerificationResult` that reports the verification state, message, whether the signature structure is compromised, and the original verification exception when available.
-This enhancement addresses `PDFNET-62322`.
+Aspose.PDF for .NET 26.7 adds 'TryVerifySignature' methods to 'PdfFileSignature' and 'TryVerify' methods to 'Signature'.
+These methods avoid throwing exceptions during signature verification and instead return a 'VerificationResult' that reports the verification state, a message, whether the signature structure is compromised, and the original verification exception, when available.
+This enhancement addresses 'PDFNET-62322'.

 `TryVerifySignature` returns `true` when verification completed without a technical error.
 In that case, check `VerificationResult.State` to distinguish valid and invalid signatures.
 It returns `false` when verification encounters a technical error or the signature structure appears compromised.